 Then, stroll down to watch the Volcano at The Mirage for another must-see stop, which can be viewed at 7:00 PM or 8:00 PM on Monday nights.
 Start the week off in a leisurely way by enjoying two of the most visited night events on the Strip in what could be a less crowded space.

 For a more upbeat pace, Flawless Mondays at ARIA’s JEWEL Nightclub has you covered with a weekly dose of beats served up courtesy of the top DJs in the industry.
 It’s only made better by the fact that locals get in for free.
 Don’t be surprised if Steve Aoki or Lil Jon show up to start your week off with a bang.
 It’s just another day in Vegas to them.

 For dining and cocktails, entertainment, and a buzzing atmosphere, head down to the newest outdoor entertainment district set up right in the heart of the action.
-The Park, located between New York - New York and Monte Carlo, has a range of dining options, live music, and it’s just steps away from the T-Mobile Arena, which hosts the biggest acts and top sporting events.
-Plus, it’s also right near the brand new Park Theater located inside Monte Carlo.
+The Park, located between New York - New York Hotel & Casino and Park MGM Las Vegas,as a range of dining options, live music, and it’s just steps away from the T-Mobile Arena, which hosts the biggest acts and top sporting events.
+Plus, it’s also right near the brand new Park Theater located inside Park MGM.

 Vegas is a show town that much is for certain.
 You could plan the week to see a different show every night and still have plenty to choose from to see more.
 Cirque du Soleil continues to be one of the biggest nightlife events on the Strip because of the variety it has to offer.